dandelero/db-migration-builder/README.md

 into your very own `$DBMIG_HOME/conf/config.yaml` file and change the fields as necessary.

 ## Add a new database
-To add support for a different database (e.g. `foodb`) create a sub-element beneath `database\engine` and change the values as desired.
+To add support for a database engine that is not bundled into the application (e.g. `foodb`) create a sub-element beneath `database\engine` and change the values as desired.
 ```yaml
 # Database preferences and settings.
 database: